Ecodev/gims/docs/content/data_processing.rst

     :width: 100%
     :alt: Browse

-Select a country, part (urban, rural or total) and filter set.
+Select a country [1], part (urban, rural or total) [2] and filter set [3].
 The corresponding data points and trends lines are calculated and displayed.
-Pointing anywhere along the trend line provides a feedback regarding the corresponding coverage percentage.
+Pointing anywhere along the trend line provides a feedback regarding the corresponding coverage percentage [4].

 .. image:: img/chart_1.png
     :width: 100%